Three Ways How to Graph a Line

 Graphing a line in the xy-axis is one of the most basic skills in algebra that you should learn.
 In this lesson, we are going to go over three methods that are commonly used.
 Learn each method and you’ll be able to decide which one works better depending on the given problem.

 I have created separate lessons for each.
-Click “View Lesson Here” to get to the specific tutorial.
+Click the link at the bottom of each method.

 Method 1: Constructing a Table of Values